GuOrg/Gu.Localization/README.md

 ## 2.3.
 Translation.
-An object with a Translated property that is a string with the value in `Translator.CurrentCulture` Implements ÌNotifyPropertyChanged` and notifies when for the property `Translated` if a change in `Translator.CurrentCulture` updates the translation.
+An object with a Translated property that is a string with the value in `Translator.CurrentCulture` Implements `INotifyPropertyChanged` and notifies when for the property `Translated` if a change in `Translator.CurrentCulture` updates the translation.

 ## 2.3.1 GetOrCreate.
 Returns an `ITranslation` from cache or creates and caches a new instance.